8 Days |

 Pushkar is one of the most sacred pilgrimages in India and is marked among the oldest cities of the country.
 The city is unique by its own for its story of formation and location that borders the Thardesert closely.
-The city tour is covered under the Pushkar Fair Tour Package that includes Delhi, Mandawa, Jaipur and Agra.
+The city tour is covered under Pushkar Fair Tour Package that includes Delhi, Mandawa, Jaipur and Agra.
 The tour is significantly prominent for showcasing 52 bathing ghats and 400 temples throughout the 8-days of travel.

 The tour covers places like the iconic Red Fort, Jama Masjid, Qutub Minar and Humayun’s Tomb – the last two being UNESCO World Heritage Sites.
 Places like India Gate and other government buildings are also covered.
 Traveling to Mandawa, tourists are left to explore the majestic havelis in the region along with the rich cultural frescoes.
 Up next is Pushkar which is famous for its Camel and cattle fair – so be lucky and try to book your trip during fair which happens normally during November.
-Next destinations include Jaipur, Fatehpur Sikri and Agra where all the historic forts, monuments and temples are visited to including Sheesh Mahal, TajMahal, Agra Fort and other monuments.
+Next destinations include Jaipur, Fatehpur Sikri and Agra where all the historic forts, monuments and temples are visited including Sheesh Mahal, TajMahal, Agra Fort and other monuments.
 The trip takes a turn back to Delhi.

 The highlights include:

-You will be transported from Delhi to Mandawa via road.
+You will be transported from Delhi to Mandawa by road.
 Shekhawati was founded by Shekhawat Rajputs and named after Rao Shekha.
-More than 50 forts and palace were built by them, which has been converted to Heritages Hotel.
-Shekhawati’ village was famous for the havelis or houses, with the highest number of frescos in the world.
+More than 50 forts and palaces were built by them, which has been converted to Heritages Hotel.
+Shekhawati’ village was famous for the havelis or houses, with the highest number of frescoes in the world.
 The Marwari’s were an influential business community in this region and in the 19th century, many left their families to migrate to larger cities where they succeeded quite well.
 The Marwari’s built larger houses in these villages and to tell the world about their success, they hired artists to paint these houses and havelis.
 Rest of the day is at leisure.
 Transport is at your disposal with-in the city limits.
 Overnight is in Mandawa or one of the villages of Shekhawati.

 Today you will be traveling via road to Pushkar.
-By noon you will be having a Tour toPushkar, one of the most sacred pilgrimages for Hindus and it’s considered to be one of the oldest India cities, this Holiest city was said to be created by Lord Brahma for the Hindus.
-When a demon Vaira Nabha killed Braham’s child, Braham hit him with a lotus flower, which killed the demon.
-When a Lotus Patel fell in Pushkar and a lake was formed, here Braham performed sacrifices on a full moon day.
-A temple dedicated to Braham was the only of its kind throughout the world.
+By noon you will be the tour of Pushkar will start.
+Pushkar is one of the most sacred pilgrimages for Hindus and it’s considered to be one of the oldest cities in India, this Holiest city was said to be created by Lord Brahma for the Hindus.
+When a demon Vaira Nabha killed Brahma's child, Brahma hit him with a lotus flower, which killed the demon.
+When the Lotus Patel fell in Pushkar, the lake was formed, here Brahma performed sacrifices on a full moon day.
+A temple dedicated to Brahma is only one of its kind throughout the world.
 Hindus believe that bathing in the lake will provide them salvation.
-Pushkar is famous for its Camel Fair, thousands of camel and cattle are been traded.
+Pushkar is famous for its Camel Fair, thousands of camel and cattle are being traded.
 The transport is at your disposal.
-(Within the city)
+(Within the city).